squid-cache/squid-cache.github.io/docs/ConfigExamples/Caching/WindowsUpdates.md

 I also recommend a 30 to 60GB [cache_dir](http://www.squid-cache.org/Doc/config/cache_dir) size
-allocation, which will let you download tonnes of windows updates and other stuff and then you won't really have any major issues with cache storage or cache allocation or any other issues to do with the cache.
+allocation, which will let you download tonnes of windows updates and other stuff and then you will not really have any major issues with cache storage or cache allocation or any other issues to do with the cache.

 ## Why does it go so slowly through Squid?